AzorianSolutions/passive-aggressor/README.md

 This is perfect for those peers you don't like.

-**This currently only works on Linux but has support for Windows and Mac has been started in the code base.**
+**This currently only works on Linux but support for Windows and Mac has been started in the code base.**

 ## TL;DR - Linux